Trends in Optometry Practice Management

 The latest optometry management trends indicate a shift towards more sustainable, patient-centered, and technology-driven practices.

-1. Patient-First Approach to Care
+1. Patient-First Approach to Patient Management

 This eye care approach addresses patients’ changing needs by prioritizing their values and preferences in decision-making.